alialkhatib/alialkhatib.github.io/books.md

 and I thought it might come in handy to start tracking the books I *do* own, so here it is:

+A few notes:
+1. This list isn't organized.
+It also might not be complete (but mostly it is).
+If you really want me to organize something differently, either have a really good reason or be one of the authors.
+2. I've thought about embedding images and whatnot, but I'm not sure what the legal implications of hosting a bunch of book cover images is in terms of copyright (copyright law is ridiculous) and I *really* don't want to force you to send a bunch of unencrypted queries to Amazon or whatever to grab cover images.

 {% for book in site.data.books %}
 - *{{book.title}}* by **{{book.authors| array_to_sentence_string }}**
 {% endfor %}